Jesus (1999 film): Soundtrack

 A soundtrack, Jesus: Music from and Inspired by the Epic Mini-Series, was released on March 8, 2000, for the series.
 "I Need You" was released as a single for the soundtrack by American country music recording artist LeAnn Rimes.
 "Spirit in the Sky" by dc Talk was also released as a B side with "I Need You".

+Trivia

+Two actors who played disciples of Jesus in the miniseries appeared once again as disciples in the 2013 miniseries The Bible and the 2014 feature film adapted from it, Son of God.
+Sebastian Knapp, who played Matthew in Jesus, played John, son of Zebedee in The Bible.
+Said Bey, who played Thaddeus in Jesus, played Matthew in The Bible.